Skip to Content

 What Is The Difference Between Baked Ziti And Baked Rigatoni?

-Well first, what is rigatoni?
-Rigatoni pasta noodles are medium size tubes with ridges.
-In comparison, ziti noodles are a bit longer, skinnier, and don’t have ridges down the side.
-They’re similar, but we like to use rigatoni for its ability to hold onto the sauce!
+Rigatoni pasta noodles are medium sized pasta tubes with little ridges on the outside.
+Ziti noodles are longer, skinnier, and don’t have ridges.
+I like to use rigatoni because those little ridges help the pasta hold onto the sauce!
 You can always swap out ziti for rigatoni but make sure you check the cooking times.
-When it comes to baked ziti versus baked rigatoni, they’re both made from cheesy, tomato-based sauces with ground beef.
+When it comes to baked ziti versus baked rigatoni, they’re roughly the same dish, just with a different noodle.

 homemade bake rigatoni in a 9x13 casserole dish made with italian sausage and ground beef